thimler/applied_data_analysis_projects/README.md

 				> Notebook with:
 					> functions to scrape the given wikipedia page
 					> analysis of the found data
+	* name_ extraction_spark.ipynb
+		> Notebook with:
+			> functions to search for matches between leaked shell company names and charity names
 	* Analysis.ipynb
 		> Notebook generating and analysing
 			> Address pairs belonging to shell-charity matches